jkyletreman/react-userlist/README.md

 React-Context-API:

-*Refractored to use new Context API on branch Context *current App state: Fully Working, lacking test suite
+* Refractored to use new Context API on branch Context
+* current App state: Fully Working, lacking test suite

-**Full testing of the Context API is not fully supported by enzyme https://github.com/airbnb/enzyme/pull/1513
+** Full testing of the Context API is not fully supported by enzyme https://github.com/airbnb/enzyme/pull/1513

+** For a better test suit checkout the preContextApi branch
+  - This branch renders everything from index -> UserListContainer ->